About the Book

 Do you have a favorite Bible verse, or is there a particular Bible story that really resonates with you?

 I love the 23rd Psalm and go back to it time and time again when I’m worried or feeling burdened.
 This line particularly helped me through various health issues.

 4 Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me.

 What advice would you give to aspiring writers?

-To celebrate her tour, Mary is giving away the grand prize package of a $20 Amazon gift card and a signed copy of the book!!
+To celebrate her tour, Kathy is giving away the grand prize of a $50 Amazon gift card!

 Be sure to comment on the blog stops for nine extra entries into the giveaway!
 Click the link below to enter.